 As they say, success is better when you can share it with others.
 As gaming becomes more mainstream a wider audience naturally becomes available.
 Game capture cards will help you showcase your game footage in an attractive way.
 They help you share your in-game plays, set up a stream, create a YouTube Channel, build a library of video clips, and much more.

 Like it or not, our favorite pastime has developed its own social characteristics.
 All sorts of communities that support gaming have sprouted up.
 Sometimes these are within established social media platforms or on their own exclusive sites.
 Obviously Facebook, Reddit, YouTube, and Twitch comes to mind for most of us, but there are tons of others out there.
-In turn, those mad killing sprees, dirty no-scope trick shots, penta-kills, and hilarious moments hold more value than ever before.
+In turn, those mad killing sprees, dirty no-scope trick shots, penta-kills, shopping cart drive-bys, and hilarious moments hold more value than ever before.

 The best way for most gamers to capture and preserve these moments are by using a game capture card.
 Notice we said most gamers.

 If you’re interested in streaming software head over to this page to read about viable and free options.
 On this page, we compiled a list of the best capture cards.
 We then discuss which gamers will benefit most from a capture card.
 We wrap up with a closer look at some of the most popular game capture cards.

 - 1 Zoom Out: Comparison Table of the 20 Best Capture Cards

 - 2 Capture Card Guide Part I: Info, Benefits, and Setup

 - 3 Capture Card Guide Part II: Types of Capture Cards

 - 4 Capture Card Guide Part III: Do I Even Need a Video Game Capture Card?